 Yuwaku Hanairo online event

-In lieu of this year’s Yuwaku Bonbori Matsuri (湯涌ぼんぼり祭り), which was cancelled for the third consecutive year—the first two were due to typhoons, the latest is Covid-19—a live stream event will be broadcast October 23 at 18:30 JST.
+In lieu of this year’s Yuwaku Bonbori Matsuri (湯涌ぼんぼり祭り), which was cancelled for the second consecutive year due to Covid-19—a live stream event will be broadcast October 23 at 18:30 JST.
 The first half will be a performance by nano.RIPE, the second part is a talk show with producer Nagatani Tanayuki and voice actor Itō Kanae (Matsumae Ohana).

 Minobu Yuru Camp event